Valtellina Redoubt: Pavolini's proposal

 Besides the Valtellina, three other areas were considered.
 Some in the fascist leadership favoured Val d'Aosta or even Trieste, the latter because its location had echoes of the 1919 Impresa di Fiume.
 Others preferred South Tyrol.
 As most of the Italian Alps was under German control and the partisans had taken the areas west of South Tyrol, the only area that potentially could be utilised was the Valtellina, an Alpine valley entered from the northern end of Lake Como.

 As a possible stronghold the Valtellina had a number of advantages.
 The 71 kilometre (44 mi) long valley was protected by mountains and easily defended, had hydroelectric power stations and a hospital even though it was sparsely populated, and was still surrounded by World War I fortifications.
 Some of these were part of the Cadorna Line defensive system.
-The western entrance to the valley was covered by the fort of Montecchio, built between 1911 and 1915, which had four armoured turrets with Schneider 145mm canons.
+The western entrance to the valley was covered by the fort of Montecchio, built between 1911 and 1915, which had four armoured turrets with Schneider 145mm cannons.
 Other forts protected the eastern entrance to the valley, for example, Forte Venini di Oga, which had been built between 1908 and 1912 to defend the passes of the Upper Valtellina.
 However, it would require some effort to remove the partisans operating in the area.
 Pavolini strongly advocated the Valtellina, and objected to the South Tyrol, in particular, because it was under German control.
 On the other hand, Rudolf Rahn, the German Ambassador, advised Mussolini against the Valtellina as he thought the proximity of Switzerland would encourage desertions amongst the troops.

 A number of ministers in the government opposed the whole concept.
 Some were moderates who favoured negotiating a peaceful solution with the partisans.
 Others thought the proposal was impractical.
 The Minister of Defence, Marshal Graziani, took the view that because the proposal came from Pavolini, who was closely associated with the Republican Fascist Party, it would compromise the "apolitical" traditions of the army, and opposed it on that basis.
 The involvement of the Black Brigades in the project made it unpopular with the military hierarchy.

 Nevertheless, Mussolini supported the idea and was persuaded by Pavolini's arguments in favour of the Valtellina being the location for it.
 In mid-September 1944, he commissioned Pavolini to oversee the development of the plan as it had been his idea.
 At the same time, he rejected the option of retreating to Germany and forming a government-in-exile there.
 However, after this initial decision, the project drifted with no final decision on its implementation, despite Mussolini appearing to support it.
 Nevertheless, he told his son Vittorio at the end of 1944 that he was determined to make his last stand in the Valtellina Redoubt.